 Remarkable fact 1: Ron D. Moore based this episode on Raise the Titanic, that behind the recovery mission, there was something else afoot.

-Remarkable fact 2: Alas this episode would be part of the ENT finale attrocity "These Are The Voyages"
+Remarkable fact 2: Alas this episode would be part of the ENT finale atrocity "These Are The Voyages".

 Remarkable fact 3: The original Pegasus was to have been a Cheyenne class, but due to budget reasons they once again used the Oberth class.
 ALL that money and this is the best they can some up with?